opendaylight/gnmi/docs/user-guide.rst

 How to run use-case
 -------------------

-This example shows how to start the Karaf distribution with the gNMI feature and the `gNMI simulator <../gnmi-modules/odl-gnmi-device-simulator>`_ app.
+This example shows how to start the Karaf distribution with the gNMI feature and the ``gNMI simulator`` app.
 Next step describes how to perform basic CRUD operations on the gNMI device using RESTCONF.

 Clone gnmi repository and build it with maven.